webplatform/docs/css/properties/z-index/index.md

 The property does not apply to windowed controls, such as '''select''' objects.

-Only the topmost elements will receive action from a pointing device such as a mouse, even if they have a set opacity or are made invisible through CSS.
+When elements overlap, only the topmost element can receive action from a pointing device such as a mouse, even if it has a set opacity or is made invisible through CSS.
 This is also true for positioned elements with a negative z-index, unless:
 *the parent is a scrolling container (that is, its [[css/properties/overflow|overflow]] property is set to '''auto''' or '''scroll'''), or
 *the parent is positioned (that is, its [[css/properties/position|position]] property is set to '''absolute''', '''relative''', or '''fixed''').
 |Import_Notes====Syntax===